Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ## Recording

-When tests are run in recording mode, session records are saved to the project directory manually in a folder named 'Session Records'.
+When tests are run in recording mode, session records are saved to the project directory automatically in a folder named 'SessionRecords'.

 __NOTE:__ recordings are copied from `netcoreapp2.1` directory by default, make sure you are running the right target framework.